Regularly Used Khmer Food Ingredients

 Fish sauce, known as teuk trey, it is a thin, salty sauce that is made with the leftover juice of prahok.
 Fish sauce is available in most large supermarkets or Asian grocery stores.
 Its Vietnamese (nuoc mam) or Thai (nam pla) equivalents can be substituted.

-Green mangoes are usually not left to ripen, but are used when still green, either in a salad or sprinkled with salt and chili, and eaten fresh.
-They can also be used to tenderize meat.
+Green mangoes are usually not left to ripen, but are used when still green, either in a salad or sprinkled with salt and chilli, and eaten fresh.
+They can also be used to tenderise meat.

 Jicama, known in Cambodian as pek koa is a root vegetable with milky white flesh.
-In Cambodia, it is eaten in salads, soup, or fresh with a mixture of salt, sugar and chili peppers.
-The larger specimens are sometimes used to make a stock or soup.
+Native to the Spanish, Jicama was first introduced to the Philippines, then raised and brought over to Malaysia by Chinese farmers.
+Chinese use Jicama almost exclusively as starch whereas Vietnamese will use it in spring rolls to give it texture.
+In Cambodia, it is eaten in salads, tossed into soup, or fresh with a mixture of salt, sugar and chilli peppers.
+The larger specimens are sometimes used to make clear, flavourful stocks.

-Krachai, also known as Chinese keys or lesser ginger, is a rhizome which looks like a bunch of yellowish-brown fingers.
-It is known as kchiey in Cambodian and is specific to Cambodian cooking.
-Its aroma is sometimes compared to lavender.
-It is often used in curry pastes and gives Amok, a classic Khmer dish, its very special flavor.
+Lesser galangal, also known as Chinese keys or krachai in Thai, is a rhizome which looks like a bunch of yellowish-brown fingers.
+It is known as kchiey in Cambodian and is specifically used as a spice rather than a vegetable.
+It is often used in num banh chok salaw prahar and gives Amok, a classic Khmer dish, its special flavour.

 Lemongrass, known as slok krey in Cambodia, is a fibrous stalk with a white bulb at the root end and flat leaves at the top.
 The tough outer layers are usually removed and the tender white stalk is chopped or sliced and used in kreoung, curry pastes, marinades and soups.
 The leaves can be used to make lemon-flavored tea.
 Lemongrass is available in some supermarkets and in Asian grocery stores.
 It keeps well in the refrigerator or it can be frozen either whole or chopped.